Trisha Illana Nayanthara: Plot

-When they are in higher secondary school, Aditi leaves to Bangalore for a week.
+When they are in higher secondary school, Aditi leaves for Bangalore for a week.
 During this time, Ramya and Jeeva fall in love.
 Jeeva is afraid about proposing to Ramya, whereas Ramya proposes to Jeeva, and he accepts.
-That night, Ramya visits Jeeva, and both romance` while roaming around the city.
-The next day, Jeeva reveals to his friend accidentally about his make out session with Ramya.
+That night, Ramya visits Jeeva, and they both romance while roaming around the city.
+The next day, Jeeva reveals to his friend accidentally about his sex act with Ramya.
 It starts to spread around the school, and Ramya gets so angry with Jeeva that she dumps him.
 She leaves Chennai to forget him.
 As she is leaving, Aditi calls Jeeva and proposes to him on the phone, which Jeeva accepts.

-Their relationship is going well for almost three years.
-One day, Jeeva finds out that Aditi was drinking and forces her into giving up drinking as he hates girls drinking.
+Their relationship has been going well for almost three years.
+One day, Jeeva finds out that Aditi was drinking and forces her to give up drinking, as he hates girls drinking.
 She promises to stop drinking, but once again, he sees Aditi drinking in a club.
 He becomes so angry that he scolds her in front of everyone, gets heartbroken, and behaves so wildly that he is forcibly taken away from there.
 Jeeva tells this story to the ticket collector and finally reaches Kumbakonam, where Vishu was living.

 At the railway station, Vishu receives Jeeva.
 Jeeva asks Vishu for advice, for which he says that if one girl leaves, there is always another one.
 Jeeva then sees Ramya there and falls for her again.
 He goes after her, but she chases him off because of what happened in school.
-There, Vishu tells him to get into contact with Ramya's aunt Simran (Simran).
+There, Vishu tells him to get in contact with Ramya's aunt Simran.
 He then tries to make Ramya fall in love again with the help of Simran, doubting whether he can succeed.